 Fish to Eat: The bounty of Costa Rican waters provides the opportunity for guests to catch and keep fish for table fare.
 We encourage guests to keep a reasonable amount of certain species of fish to eat.
 (We release all billfish revived and alive per Costa Rica conservation laws.)

 They'll gladly keep, clean, filet and ice your catch of tuna, dorado and bottom fish (e.g. snapper, grouper, corvina) provided fish are longer than 20 inches.
 You should bring a supply of Ziploc bags from the grocery store if you want to keep fish.
 Many local restaurants will cook your catch.
 You may also bag and freeze fish to return to the states (except on JetBlue or Spirit Airlines).

 If you don't want to take fish home, release all fish after you've caught enough to satisfy you and the crew's needs.
 We practice conservation and act as good stewards of the resource.
 (It's customary to offer the crew a portion of your catch to feed their families.)

 Contact Carolina and she’ll set up any tours for you.

 Carolina (The Jewel): Tips for my assistant Carolina are a pleasant gesture of your appreciation of her help.
-Suggested: $100-$150 for the week or 15-20% of the packages she arranged for you.
+Suggested: $100-$200 for the week or more if she provides exemplary service to you.